-Fibromyalgia affects the entire body from head to toe, and manifests in various ways.
-These manifestations present themselves as symptoms and range from something simple such as a headache to more complex issues like sensory sensitivities.
-And the never ending question seems to be, “What are the fibromyalgia symptoms?”
-There is no confirmed, set in stone list as the symptoms of fibromyalgia grow year after year, but here is a place to start.The symptoms of fibromyalgia can be simple and complex. #fibromyalgia Click To Tweet
+Fibromyalgia affects the entire body from head to toe and manifests in various ways.
+These manifestations range from something simple such as a headache to more complex issues like sensory sensitivities.
+And the never-ending question seems to be, “What are the fibromyalgia symptoms?”
+There is no confirmed list, but here is a place to start with fibromyalgia symptoms.The symptoms of fibromyalgia can be simple and complex. #fibromyalgia Click To Tweet

 What are the fibromyalgia symptoms?

 There are many symptoms of fibromyalgia, and these symptoms can vary from person to person.
 Some of the main symptoms experienced by a majority of people living with fibromyalgia are:

 - stiffness upon waking or staying in one position too long

 - difficulty remembering or concentrating, known as ‘fibro fog’